wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 ### Functional Additions
-[Bottle the Water](https://www.nexusmods.com/newvegas/mods/83913) - Bottle some water to take with you on the go.

 [Camping](https://www.nexusmods.com/newvegas/mods/85061) - A sleeping bag and campfire that you can carry with you and drop anywhere.

-[Forced Entry](https://www.nexusmods.com/newvegas/mods/83712) - Bypass locks on doors and containers by damaging them.

 [Hit - Drugs](https://www.nexusmods.com/newvegas/mods/86257) - Adds an abundance of new chems for the discerning junkie and/or dealer!
 Feastures many returning favorites from Fallout games past and present.
 Includes custom animations.
 - Requires [B42 Inject - Animated Item Use - ESPless](https://www.nexusmods.com/newvegas/mods/80437).